lanle98/Le_Kandych_Final_Integrated/README.md

-# Welcome to the TRAA (Thames River Anglers Associations)
+# Welcome to the TRAA!
+(Thames River Anglers Associations)

 *Responsive Client Based Website.
  The old and existing website: http://anglers.org*